armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

 The DIRECTORY component of a JAR PATHNAME should be a list starting with the :ABSOLUTE keyword.
-Even though hierarchial entries in jar files are stored in the form "foo/bar/a.lisp" not "/foo/bar/a.lisp", the meaning of DIRECTORY component better represented as an absolute path.
+Even though hierarchial entries in jar files are stored in the form "foo/bar/a.lisp" not "/foo/bar/a.lisp", the meaning of DIRECTORY component is better represented as an absolute path.

 A jar Pathname has type JAR-PATHNAME, derived from PATHNAME.

 BNF
 ---